b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Stay with me, now&mdash; I've got a challenge for you to try on your own time.

 Re-read this chapter, but skip verses 6, 12, and 60.
-Doing that removes the passages calling Korihor an Antichrist, and doesn't wrap it all up with the moral lesson at the end.
+Doing that will remove the passages calling Korihor an Antichrist, and doesn't wrap it all up with the moral lesson at the end.
 Because without those verses, this is a story of a missionary who is teaching in earnest, in response to what he perceives as a divine calling.
 He gets rejected, persecuted for his beliefs, bound and brought before law enforcement, eventually cursed by the god of these people, and he gets trampled to death for it all.
 If we don't frame it in the context of "this guy is a [Snidely Whiplash](https://en.wikipedia.org/wiki/Snidely_Whiplash)-style cartoonish villain," this is a tragic story of someone who is just trying their best to follow their religious convictions.
 Korihor is met with heavy resistance, and Alma the Younger, who I will iterate again is the very antithesis of Christlike compassion, even with empathy for Korihor's experience, curses him and leaves him to die alone and hungry.

 Who is the anti-Christ here?
 Is it Korihor who is just trying his best, or Alma who threw out everything Christ taught in order to make a point?
 Straight up, I'm siding with Korihor here.
 If I was part of a church professing of Christ, and saw the leadership do what Alma does in this chapter, I'd be out. *I would leave*.